plomitt/sentiment_analysis/README.md

 Configure environment variables by renaming `.env.example` to `.env` and filling in your values.

-Configure the configuration file by renaming `config_example.toml` to `config.toml` and filling in your values.
+Configure the configuration file by renaming `config.toml.example` to `config.toml` and filling in your values.

 Run `db_utils.py` and choose option `setup_database` in the CLI.
 This will create a new preconfigured table called `articles`.
 Warning: this will drop the existing `articles` table before rebuilding it, so avoid data loss by preferably using a clean PostgreSQL instance.